 The answer will likely surprise you.

-Last week, we examined stock market price movements during the financial crisis between October, 2007 and March, 2009.
+We recently examined stock market price movements during the “Great Recession” financial crisis between October, 2007 and March, 2009.
 What this revealed was that during that 18-month stretch, if you “looked at” and experienced stock market prices on a daily basis, in addition to a lot of down days (54% of the days), there were also a lot of up days (46% of the days).

-So, during an 18-month market crash in which prices fell over 50% (as measured by the S&P 500 Index), we also experienced prices closing up on 46% of the days!
+So, during that memorable 18-month market crash in which prices fell almost 57% from peak to trough (as measured by the S&P 500 Index), we also experienced prices closing up on 46% of the days!

 Among other things, what that illustrates is that when dealing with markets, our experience is never a straight line up or down.
 Instead, it’s more like: up one day, down the next, down the next, up the next, up, up, down, down, down, up, down, up……